-From the above, abstractly, Onigiri and Nigiri are the same thing, but when Japanese talk about Onigiri and Nigiri in daily life, Nigiri has a meaning completely different from Onigiri.
+From the above, abstractly, Onigiri and Nigiri are the same things, but when Japanese people talk about Onigiri and Nigiri in daily life, the Nigiri means what is completely different from Onigiri.

-Actually, the Nigiri familiar to us Japanese in terms of food is the abbreviation for “Nigirizushi (握り寿司)”, or Nigiri Sushi.
+Actually, the Nigiri familiar to us Japanese in terms of food is the abbreviation of “Nigirizushi (握り寿司)”, or Nigiri Sushi.
 Then, what is the difference between Nigirizushi and Onigiri?

 Nigirizushi (Nigiri Sushi)

-Nigirizushi, or Nigiri Sushi is a type of Sushi that usually consists of a thin slice of fresh raw fish on top of a small oblong brick of vinegared white rice.
-In addition to fresh raw fish, the topping of Nigiri Sushi includes shellfish, prawn, and squid.
+Nigirizushi, or Nigiri Sushi, is a type of Sushi that usually consists of a thin slice of fresh raw fish placed on top of a small oblong brick of vinegared white rice.
+As a topping, in addition to fresh raw fish, Nigiri Sushi also uses shellfish, prawn, and squid.

-Generally, we Japanese, except Sushi enthusiasts, seldom make Nigiri Sushi at home, but usually enjoy it in the Sushi restaurant.
-One primary reason of this is that making a delicious Nigirizushi requires skills.
+The majority of us Japanese, except Sushi enthusiasts, hardly make Nigiri Sushi at home, but usually enjoy it in the Sushi restaurant.
+One primary reason for this is that making a delicious Nigirizushi requires some skills and techniques.